palomachain/docs/src/guide/develop/quick-start/generic-message.md

 - `job-id` string that you chose as name for the job
 - `chain-type` e.g. EVM
 - `chain-ref-id` the chain the contract your sending a message to is deployed on
-- `definition` path to json file containing the escaped `abi` and address of the contract you're sending a message to.
+- `definition` path to json file containing the escaped `abi` and address of the contract you're sending a message to
 - `payload` path to job's default json file containing the payload of your message in HEX encoding.
 This can be empty, but then the `payload-mofifiable` flag must be set
 - `payload-modifiable` if set to true, the payload can be changed when executing the job

 ### Example
-Here is an example for creating a job called demo to be executed on Binance Mainnet for [this example contract]().
-In this case we want to update the storage variable to 234.
+Here is an example for creating a job called demo to be executed on Binance Mainnet for [this example contract.](https://bscscan.com/address/0x1f576f2021b6ebdf229750f54fdfd31206141e65) In this case we want to update the storage variable to 234.

 #### `definition` - definition.json
 ```json